-- Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team. - Working with the Local Authority to put a parenting contract or an education supervision order in place. - Engaging children's social care where there are safeguarding concerns, in line with our safeguarding policy.
+- Holding a formal meeting with parents and the school's point of contact in the School Attendance Support Team. - Working with the Local Authority to put an attendance contract or an education supervision order in place. - Issuing a Notice to Improve.
+This is a final opportunity for parents to engage in support and improve attendance before a penalty notice is issued.
+If the national threshold has been met and support is appropriate but offers of support have not been engaged with by the parent or have not worked, a Notice to Improve may be sent to give parents a final chance to engage in support. - Engaging children's social care where there are safeguarding concerns, in line with our safeguarding policy.